eHealth, Inc. (EHTH) Updates FY17 Earnings Guidance

 eHealth, Inc. (NASDAQ:EHTH) updated its FY17 earnings guidance on Thursday.
 The company provided earnings per share guidance of ($0.96-0.86) for the period, compared to the Thomson Reuters consensus earnings per share estimate of ($1.41).
 The company issued revenue guidance of $165-175 million, compared to the consensus revenue estimate of $169.30 million.

-Several brokerages recently issued reports on EHTH.
-Zacks Investment Research raised eHealth from a strong sell rating to a hold rating in a report on Friday.
-Cantor Fitzgerald reaffirmed an overweight rating and set a $15.00 price objective on shares of eHealth in a report on Monday, February 27th.
-Jefferies Group LLC lifted their price objective on eHealth from $9.50 to $11.50 and gave the stock a hold rating in a report on Friday, February 24th.
-Finally, Craig Hallum raised eHealth from a hold rating to a buy rating and set a $15.00 price objective for the company in a report on Wednesday, January 11th.
-One investment analyst has rated the stock with a sell rating, two have issued a hold rating and three have issued a buy rating to the stock. eHealth currently has an average rating of Hold and a consensus target price of $14.90.
+A number of research firms have recently issued reports on EHTH.
+Zacks Investment Research upgraded eHealth from a strong sell rating to a hold rating in a research report on Friday.
+Jefferies Group LLC restated a hold rating and set a $11.50 price objective on shares of eHealth in a research report on Thursday, March 30th.
+Cantor Fitzgerald restated a buy rating and set a $15.00 price objective on shares of eHealth in a research report on Thursday, March 23rd.
+Finally, Craig Hallum upgraded eHealth from a hold rating to a buy rating and set a $15.00 price objective on the stock in a research report on Wednesday, January 11th.
+One research analyst has rated the stock with a sell rating, two have issued a hold rating and three have assigned a buy rating to the stock. eHealth presently has a consensus rating of Hold and a consensus target price of $14.90.

 eHealth (NASDAQ:EHTH) last issued its quarterly earnings results on Thursday, April 27th.
-The financial services provider reported $1.81 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.26 by $1.55.
-The firm earned $78.94 million during the quarter, compared to analyst estimates of $69.97 million. eHealth had a positive return on equity of 1.16% and a negative net margin of 0.13%.
-The firm’s quarterly revenue was up 6.9% on a year-over-year basis.
-During the same period last year, the company posted $1.10 EPS.
-Equities analysts forecast that eHealth, Inc. will post ($1.52) earnings per share for the current fiscal year.
+The financial services provider reported $1.81 EPS for the quarter, beating the consensus estimate of $0.26 by $1.55. eHealth had a positive return on equity of 1.16% and a negative net margin of 0.13%.
+The firm earned $78.94 million during the quarter, compared to analysts’ expectations of $69.97 million.
+During the same period in the prior year, the firm posted $1.10 earnings per share.
+The business’s quarterly revenue was up 6.9% compared to the same quarter last year.
+Analysts forecast that eHealth, Inc. will post ($1.52) EPS for the current year.

-In other news, insider James E. Flynn sold 426,954 shares of the stock in a transaction on Thursday, April 27th.
-The stock was sold at an average price of $11.66, for a total transaction of $4,978,283.64.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, insider James E. Flynn sold 150,000 shares of the stock in a transaction on Thursday, April 13th.
-The shares were sold at an average price of $11.00, for a total value of $1,650,000.00.
+In related news, insider James E. Flynn sold 150,000 shares of the stock in a transaction that occurred on Thursday, April 13th.
+The stock was sold at an average price of $11.00, for a total transaction of $1,650,000.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, insider James E. Flynn sold 232,101 shares of the stock in a transaction that occurred on Tuesday, April 11th.
+The shares were sold at an average price of $11.38, for a total value of $2,641,309.38.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 809,055 shares of company stock valued at $9,269,593 in the last quarter.
+Insiders have sold 809,055 shares of company stock valued at $9,269,593 over the last three months.
 Insiders own 6.22% of the company’s stock.

 eHealth Company Profile